 We expect to fund at least one project relating to digital trust and security led from FBMH and strongly encourage applications from early career researchers from that faculty.

 Projects will be funded for up to 7 months and can start from 1 December 2023.
 There is flexibility on start dates, but all projects must be complete by 31 July 2024.
-If you intend to propose empirical research, you must clearly demonstrate you have considered the time required for ethical approval and recruitment of RAs before the research can begin.
+If you intend to propose empirical research, you must clearly demonstrate you have considered the time required for ethical approval and recruitment of Research Assistants before the research can begin.

 2. Costs and proposal